mrocklin/blog/_posts/work/2018-11-15-uk-met-visit.md

-We provided social proof by showing that lots of other popular projects and developer communities integrate with these tools, and that many large government organizations (peers to the UK met office) are already adopting these tools and seeing efficiency gains.
+We provided social proof by showing that lots of other popular projects and developer communities integrate with these tools, and that many large government organizations (peers to the UK Met Office) are already adopting these tools and seeing efficiency gains.

 Our goals for this section are the following: